Bollinger Bands’ Application in Forex

 The Bandwidth also has many uses.
 For one, it tells us how wide the bands are, which may indicate a breakout when the bands are narrow, which is the most common use.
 It also helps identify trend changes.

 Since Bollinger Bands can be used on bars of any length, such as weekly, daily, hourly, or even every 5 minutes, the bars need to contain enough activity so that you would have a picture of the price-formation mechanism at play.

 Finally, Bollinger Bands should not be used for continuous advice.
 Again, they are most effective when you use it in conjunction with other indicators.
 That way, you can identify the moment when you should buy or sell and turn a profit.

 Mastering Bollinger Bands Forex Application

 The end goal is to make a profit.
 To achieve this, you buy low and sell high.
 The only problem is that it’s never that simple, especially in forex.
-Traders developed many strategies to utilize Bollinger Bands to their maximum potential, some of which we will discuss here.
+Traders developed many forex trading strategies to utilize Bollinger Bands to their maximum potential, some of which we will discuss here.

 The Bollinger Bounce

 The SMA is there for a very good reason.
 It tells us where the prices tend to normalize.
 This phenomenon is known as the Bollinger Bounce.
 If the price goes up above the middle line, it will eventually come down to meet that line.
 The reverse is also true.
 If the price goes down below the line, it will bounce back up to the SMA line.